Columbia, Tennessee: History

 A year after the organization of Maury County in 1807, Columbia was laid out in 1808 and lots were sold.
 The original town, on the south bank of the Duck River, consisted of four blocks.
 The town was incorporated in 1817.

-Columbia was the site of Jackson College from 1837 until its destruction by Union troops during the American Civil War.
+Columbia was the site of Jackson College from 1837 until it was burned, along with most of Jackson, by Union troops during the American Civil War.

 Columbia had five documented lynchings in the 20th century.
-In 1924 a Black man was shot and killed in the courthouse after his sentence was commuted, by the brother of his victim.
-In 1927 and 1933, young Black men were lynched in Maury County for alleged assaults against white women; the first, Henry Choate, was being held as a suspect when he was lynched, and was hanged from the courthouse.
-In 1933 Cordie Cheek, a 19-year-old Black man, was falsely accused of raping a White girl.
-After a grand jury declined to indict him, he was abducted from Nashville by White men including law officials, and taken back to Columbia.
-There he was castrated and lynched by a White mob.
+In 1924 a black man was shot and killed in the courthouse after his sentence was commuted, by the brother of his victim.
+In 1927 and 1933, young black men were lynched in Maury County for alleged assaults against white women; the first, Henry Choate, was being held as a suspect when he was lynched, and was hanged from the courthouse.
+In 1933 Cordie Cheek, a black 17-year-old, was accused of raping a white girl.
+After a grand jury declined to indict him, he was abducted from Nashville by white men including law officials, and taken back to Columbia.
+There he was castrated and lynched by a white mob.

 During World War II phosphate mining and the chemical industry expanded in Columbia to support the war effort.
 By the 1940 census, the total city population was 10,579; more than 3,000 were African American.
-After the war, chemical plants were a site of labor unrest between White and Black workers, both in terms of competition for work and efforts to unionize.
+After the war, chemical plants were a site of labor unrest between white and Black workers, both in terms of competition for work and efforts to unionize.
 Veterans sought to re-enter the economy, and Black veterans resisted being pushed back into second-class status after having fought in the war.
 In the postwar period, Black veterans often became leaders in the growing campaign for civil rights during the 1950s and 1960s throughout the state.

 Today, the county is a heritage tourism destination, because of its numerous historic sites.
 Attractions include the President James K. Polk Home, the Columbia Athenaeum, Mule Day, and nearby plantation homes.

 For instance, Clifton Place is a historic plantation mansion located southwest of the city on Mt.
 Pleasant Pike (Columbia highway).
 Master builder Nathan Vaught started construction in 1838, and the mansion and other buildings were completed in 1839, for Gideon Johnson Pillow (1806-1877) on land inherited from Gideon Pillow.

 Columbia is the location of Tennessee's first two-year college, Columbia State Community College, established in 1966.
 President Lyndon B. Johnson and his wife Lady Bird Johnson dedicated the new campus on March 15, 1967.
 On this visit, the President also visited the James K. Polk Home for a short time.

 On June 26, 1977, 42 people, including 34 inmates, died in a fire at the Maury County Jail.
 Rescue efforts were complicated by the fact that each cell required a separate key, and the dispatcher reportedly had difficulty locating the keys.
 The fire was reportedly intentionally started by a juvenile inmate.